Human rights in Cuba: Education

 Education in Cuba is free at all levels and led by the Ministry for Education.
 In 1961 the government nationalized all private educational institutions and introduced a state-directed education system.

+Amnesty International's 2017-2018 Annual Report reported that advances in education were undermined by ongoing online and offline censorship.
+Cuba remained mostly closed to independent human rights monitors.

 Healthcare

 The Cuban government operates on national health system and assumes full fiscal and administrative responsibility for the health care of its citizens.
 The government prohibits any private alternatives to the national health system.
 In 1976, Cuba's healthcare program was enshrined in Article 50 of the revised constitution which states, "Everyone has the right to health protection and care".
 Healthcare in Cuba is also free, although challenges include low salaries for doctors, poor facilities, poor provision of equipment, and the frequent absence of essential drugs.

 However, there is no right to privacy, or a patient's informed consent, or the right to protest or sue a doctor or clinic for malpractice.
 Many Cubans complain about politics in medical treatment and health care decision-making.

 After spending nine months in Cuban clinics, anthropologist Katherine Hirschfeld wrote "My increased awareness of Cuba's criminalization of dissent raised a very provocative question: to what extent is the favorable international image of the Cuban health care system maintained by the state's practice of suppressing dissent and covertly intimidating or imprisoning would-be critics?"

 Family doctors are expected to keep records of their patients' "political integration."
 Epidemiological surveillance has become juxtaposed with political surveillance.